Free! Play all these titles for PlayStation, Xbox, Switch and PC this weekend | Ruetir

 Epic Games Store

-Blazing Sails ― Available until October 19 at 9:00 AM QUBE ULTIMATE BUNDLE ― Available until October 19 at 9:00 AM
+The Evil Within ― Available until October 26 at 9:00 AM Eternal Threads ― Available until October 26 at 9:00 AM

 Nintendo Switch